osu/Spotify-Top-Songs-2021-Data-Analysis/README.md

 	1. Tracks: Holds the raw data for the Spotify top 50 songs.
 	2. PopularityRanking: Ranks the song keys based on overall popularity.
 	3. Keys: Stores readable key information for each track (e.g., C Major, A Minor, etc.).

+Setup Instructions

+	1. Install SQLite3: Make sure SQLite3 is installed on your system.
+	2. Import Data: Run the .read spotify_queries.sql command in your SQLite3 CLI to load the queries.
+	3. Run Queries: Use the SELECT queries as provided in the SQL script to get insights into the dataset.